Erfaan-Rostami/A-Practical-Introduction-to-Python-Programming/README.md

 &#9733; <a href="">scikit-learn</a> (Simple and efficient tools for data mining and data analysis)

-&#9733; <a href="https://pythonprogramming.net/python-3-os-module/">OS Module</a> (The os module is a part of the standard library, or stdlib, within Python 3)
+&#9733; <a href="https://pythonprogramming.net/python-3-os-module/">OS Module</a> or <a href="https://www.pythonforbeginners.com/os/pythons-os-module">Python's OS Module</a> (The os module is a part of the standard library, or stdlib, within Python 3)